 Sight and Hearing Resource Centre

-Opening Hours: Monday – Friday 10 am – 1 pm
+Opening Hours: Monday to Friday 10 am – 1 pm

-Bournemouth Blind Society has a well equipped Resource Centre which displays specialist equipment for sight and hearing impaired people.
+Bournemouth Blind Society has a well equipped Resource Centre where specialist equipment for sight and hearing impaired people is displayed.
 Visitors are encouraged to try out a range of equipment designed to make life easier.
-Items are available for demonstration and/or purchase, certain products can also be loaned on a short-term basis.
+Items are available for demonstration and/or purchase.
+Certain products can also be loaned out on a short-term basis.

 Our Resource Centre was refurbished in late 2016 and re-opened by the Mayor.